 - Use Quick Setup Wizard

-- Quick Setup Via TP-Link Tether App

-- Manually Set Up Your Internet Connection
+- Manually Set up Your Internet Connection

-- Set Up the Router as an Access Point

 - Set Up an IPv6 Internet Connection

+- Configure the Router in Access Point Mode

 4. 1.
 Use Quick Setup Wizard

 The Quick Setup Wizard will guide you to set up your router.